Lupus Treatment in Miami

 Collagen Vascular Disease

-Lupus is a Collagen Vascular Disease.
-It is an inflammatory disease that occurs when your body’s immune system attacks your very own tissues and organs.
-It can last longer than six weeks and sometimes even years.
-Research has shown that about 1.5 million Americans have Lupus.
+The condition of Lupus is a Collagen Vascular Disease.
+It is an inflammatory disease that occurs when your body’s immune system attacks your tissues and organs.
+Lupus can last over six weeks, sometimes even persisting for years.
+In dire need of Lupus Treatment, approximately 1.5 million Americans are afflicted with the disorder.

-Our doctors at the Miami Center for Dermatology understand how scary it could be to be diagnosed with Lupus and want to provide comfort to each patient by offering the best solutions available.
-Lupus and other Collagen Vascular Diseases have been found to affect several body systems as well as, joints, skin, kidneys, blood, cells, brain, heart, and lungs.
+The doctors at the Miami Center for Dermatology understand how scary it could be to be diagnosed with lupus.
+We strive to provide comfort for every patient by offering the best possible solutions available for the condition.
+Lupus and other collagen vascular diseases having been found to affect multiple bodily systems, as well as joints, skin, kidneys, blood, cells, brain, heart, and lungs.

-Diagnosing lupus is difficult because signs and symptoms of the disease vary a considerable amount from person to person.
-Signs and symptoms of lupus may vary over time and reflect that of several other disorders.
+Diagnosing lupus can be difficult because the signs and symptoms of the disease vary a considerable amount from person to person.
+Symptoms of lupus can additionally vary over time and reflect that of several other disorders.
 A singular test cannot diagnose lupus.
-A positive diagnosis of the disease of collagen often requires a combination of blood and urine tests, signs and symptoms, and physical examination findings leads to the diagnosis.
+A positive diagnosis of the disease of collagen often requires a combination of blood and urine tests, analyzing signs and symptoms, and a physical examination.